-From the period of 1 January 2017 to 31 December 2017, the Office received a total of 73 complaints.
+From the period of 1 January 2018 to 31 December 2018, the Office received a total of 123 complaints.
 The breakdown of the complaints received are as follows:

-- 11 complaints were received relating to five operating wind farms - 54 complaints were received relating to 19 proposed wind farms - Eight complaints were received that did not specify a particular wind farm.
+- eight matters were received relating to four operating wind farms - 95 matters were received relating to 34 proposed wind farms - three matters were received relating to three proposed solar farms, and - 17 matters did not specify a particular project or development.

-From the Office's inception through to 31 December 2017 (a period of 26 months), the Office received a total of 163 complaints.
-In summary, for the period 1 November 2015 through 31 December 2017, the Office had received:
+From the Office's inception in November 2015 through to 31 December 2018, the Office has received a total of 286 complaints.
+In summary, for the period 1 November 2015 through 31 December 2018, the Office had received:

-- 57 complaints relating to nine operating wind farms - 96 complaints relating to 29 proposed wind farms - 10 complaints that did not specify a wind farm.
+- 65 matters relating to 11 operating wind farms - 191 matters relating to 51 proposed wind farms - · three matters relating to three proposed solar farms, and - 27 matters that did not specify a particular project or development.

-As at 31 December 2017, of the total of 163 complaints received since inception, 145 of those complaints had been closed by the Office.
+As at 31 December 2018, of the total of 286 complaints received since inception, 268 of those complaints had been closed by the Office.
 The remaining 18 matters are at various stages of the complaint handling process.